• Skip to main content

 Highlighted Feature: Special Needs Playgrounds

-The first of Cary’s best parks, is Kids Together Playground, at Marla Dorrel Park This delightful play space is designed for people of all abilities to enjoy.
+The first of Cary’s best parks, is Kids Together Playground, at Marla Dorrel Park.
+This delightful play space is designed for people of all abilities to enjoy.
 The park features beautiful landscaping, with rolling hills and whimsical artistic design throughout the playground.
 The structures all include ramps, chair-swings and varied surface walkways for textual clues to make the playground accessible for all.

-Image courtesy of Kids Together Park.
 This whimsical bench with interactive trumpet tube is wheelchair accessible.

 Kids Together is walking distance from Wellington Ridge, Wellington Place and Pink Acres Subdivisions.